 Cook County is home to nearly 70,000 acres of wild and wonderful forest preserves, which help clean our air and water and absorb carbon emissions and stormwater.
-The Forest Preserves of Cook County is hosting events across Cook County before, during and after Earth Day to let people of all ages give back to nature or just enjoy time outdoors.
+The Forest Preserves of Cook County is hosting events across Cook County in celebration of Earth Day to encourage and inspire residents of all ages to give back to nature or just enjoy time outdoors!

 “Celebrating Earth Day is an easy and meaningful way for folks to learn more about and enjoy the local habitats in the Forest Preserves, which are the home to millions of plants, animals and other living things.
 And participating in a cleanup is a great way to explore the Forest Preserves while renewing a commitment to the natural environment,” said Forest Preserves General Superintendent Arnold Randall.

 After Earth Day

 Anyone can commit to regularly volunteering in the Forest Preserves through the Select Organized Litter Obliterators (SOLO) program.
 SOLO volunteers can help by collecting litter on their own, or with a small group of family or friends, at one of our Litter Hotspots or any Forest Preserves location they choose.
 Explore even more opportunities to join our volunteer community on our Volunteer Page.